TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Classic ESP32/ESP32 DevKitC V4/README.md

 Here’s why this board isn’t beginner-friendly:

-* **Micro-USB:** The board features an old *Micro-USB* connector (newer revisions come with *USB-C*).
+* **Micro-USB:** The board features an old *Micro-USB* connector (newer revisions exist with *USB-C*).
 * **Drivers:** your PC might not recognize the board out-of-the-box.
-It uses a *CP2102* UART controller, and its drivers aren't typically included in your PC operating system.
+Its original designs use a *CP2102* UART controller, and its drivers aren't typically included in your PC operating system.
 You may need to [manually install the appropriate driver](https://done.land/components/microcontroller/families/esp/esp32/classicesp32/esp32devkitcv4/#manual-driver-installation) first.
 * **Size:** The board's size makes it incompatible with standard breadboards.
 You'll need to either use two breadboards side-by-side,  connect wires directly to the pins or use a dedicated [expansion development board](https://done.land/components/microcontroller/expansionboards/devkitcv4/) for easier prototyping.

     <img src="images/expansionboard_esp32_38_side_t.png" width="60%" height="60%" />

-* **Pins:** While it seems advantageous to have access to nearly all ESP32 pins, many of the additional pins exposed by this board are unusable for DIY projects.
+* **Pins:** While it seems advantageous to have access to nearly all ESP32 pins, many of the additional pins exposed by this board are useless for DIY projects and provide no advantage.
 For example, *GPIO 6-11* are reserved for communication with flash memory.
 Using these pins can make the board unstable or prevent it from booting entirely.
 * **Pin Labeling:** Pin labels on the board are inconsistent, confusing, and difficult to read.
 Some pins are labeled with *GPIO numbers*, while others use *D* notation (e.g., *D2*, which is *GPIO9*).
 The *Dxxx* pins are typically used in custom sketches, however with this board they are used for the **unsafe** pins and should never be used.
 This inconsistency can easily confuse beginners.
 * **No LED:** Unlike many other development boards, this one lacks a built-in programmable LED, which is a handy feature for testing and learning.
 * **Firmware Upload:** Uploading firmware requires *manual* intervention.
 You need to hold down the *Boot* button and then press the *Reset* button to enable bootloader mode for uploading.
 Most other boards do this automatically.